Suzanna-Linn/slua/docs/browser-lsl-definitions.md

         // Helper function to handle mixed format (Arrays or Objects) safely function normalizeArrayOrObject(data) {
             if (!data) return [];

-            // If it is already an array, return as is if (Array.isArray(data)) {
+            if (Array.isArray(data)) {
                 return data;
             }

-            // If it is an object/dictionary, map its keys into names if (typeof data === 'object') {
+            if (typeof data === 'object') {
                 return Object.entries(data).map(([key, val]) => {
                     if (val && typeof val === 'object') {